Why you should visit Münster!

 When you arrive in the centre of Münster you will see cobblestones paving the Old Town, cyclists as far as the eye can see, a diverse marriage of outstanding art and architecture from different eras, with green aplenty a-plenty in between – without a doubt, Münster has charm in spades.
 Living and working, studying and celebrating all go hand in hand here.
 And for more than seven million tourists annually, Münster is a rewarding destination.

 The historic inner city provides an opportunity to discover Münster’s heritage.
 The Town Hall, St. Lamberti church, and the Prinzipalmarkt inner-city square tell a tale or two of the days of the medieval Hanse, the Täufer-Reich – the realm of the Anabaptists, and the Peace of Westphalia.
-Additionally, the baroque Erbdrostenhof, the Castle, St. Paulus cathedral and the other architectural monuments are worth taking a closer look.
+Additionally, the baroque Erbdrostenhof, the Schloss, St. Paulus cathedral and the other architectural monuments are worth taking a closer look.

 Münster’s historic Old Town is waiting to be explored and the best thing is that sightseeing and cultural voyaging can be combined here with an extensive shopping trip.
 In Germany, Prinzipalmarkt is among the premier destinations for shopping afficionados.
 Exceptional jewellery and major designer labels can be found here.
 The pedestrian precinct and the adjacent roads with their fashion boutiques and antique dealers, curious little shops, and sophisticated department stores are irresistibly tempting.